27 Reasons Why You Haven't Started That Blog Yet

 18. You Can’t Edit Photos

 Without a decent camera, you’ve survived by using free images from your online searches.
-But then you realize that good photographs alone is not enough.
+But then you realize that good photographs alone are not enough.
 You need additional skills to help you create images that attract attention, images that are fit for Pinterest, images that are fashionable and crisp with colours that pop.
 And you can’t be doing that editing, because you don’t know how to.

 19. You Don’t Know How to Have an Opinion

 Having an opinion is not natural for everyone.
 In many cultures, people are not encouraged to speak up.
 Or if they speak up, it is not encouraged to voice their concerns about things like politics, government policies, or even a sports team.
 Some people don’t want to voice their opinions openly about certain issues when they feel like it’s not going to make a difference.